eingaeph/pip.imbue.hood/README.md

 # Project pip.imbue.hood

-  The following write is over a year old and does not describe the current stage of the project.
-The recent work is contained in directory libk, and is slightly documented in libk.pdf store in that directory.
+  The writeup below is over a year old and does not describe the current stage of the project.
+The recent work is contained in directory libk, and is slightly documented in libk.pdf stored in that directory.
+The functionality of the library in libk/REPL is
+  1) read an input text file, 2) function as a pager to display the input file with horizontal and vertical scrolling 3) perform several text editing functions.

+# Code Snippets to Ilustrate C Idioms

   Previously the project sought to build illustrative code snippets to highlight a subset of idioms